Romantic? Okay. Emotional? Most definitely. Sincere? Absolutely. But sexy? Not, at least, for me.

 But perhaps for other people, important, timely, even urgent messages about compassion (and passion) need to be hammered over the head.
 If that hammering takes the form of an original, creative film which manages to be at turns sweet, dark and delightful, then I’ll be first to say that we are all richer for it.

-Lest I be accused of having no heart – here’s Lindsay Ellis explaining, presumably for folks like me, exactly why The Shape of Water‘s romance is affecting, who it speaks to most, and the pop cultural lagoon it comes from:
+Lest I be accused of having no heart – here’s Lindsay Ellis explaining, presumably for folks like me, exactly why The Shape of Water‘s romance is affecting, to whom it most speaks, and the pop cultural lagoon whence it comes: